-Mrs Hemmings can provide colouring sheets, word searches etc if needed so please ask.
+The Lunchtime Supervisor can provide colouring sheets, word searches etc. if needed so please ask.

-If teachers allow, then DVDs may be watched as long as they have a 'U' certificate.
+If teachers are in agreement, then DVDs may be watched as long as they have a 'U' certificate.

-Tidy up time is to be called at 1:15pm to allow adequate time for all resources to be cleared away and to get the children settled on the carpet ready for the return of the teacher and the start of the afternoon at 1:25pm.
+Tidy up time is to be called at 12:50 p.m. for Year Two and 1:05 p.m. for Year One to allow adequate time for all resources to be cleared away and to get the children settled on the carpet ready for the return of the teacher and the start of the afternoon at 1:00 p.m. and 1:15 p.m. respectively.

-Whistles should never be used to gain the attention of children inside the school building.
+Whistles should never be used to gain the attention of children inside or outside the school building.